sunfounder/davinci-kit-for-raspberry-pi/docs/source/processing/dot_on_the_swing.rst

     Dot(float x, float y, float s, int c)

-In the declaration, it needs to pass in four parameters, which are the X coordinate value of the position, the Y coordinate value, the size, and the color (here it is set to the `HSB color mode <https://en.wikipedia.org/wiki /HSL_and_HSV>`_ ).
+In the declaration, it needs to pass in four parameters, which are the X  and Y coordinate value of the position, the size, and the color (here it is set to the `HSB color mode <https://en.wikipedia.org/wiki/HSL_and_HSV>`_ ).

 Each parameter will be assigned to 2 sets of values ​​(initial value and current value).